Marion Manor, providing assisted living in Marion, Ohio is owned and operated by Levering Management, Inc.

 Levering’s parents, Bruce and Joan Levering, started the company May 1, 1956, and opened Hillcrest Nursing Home in an area north of Fredericktown.
 They still sit on Levering Management’s board of directors.

 Joan Levering said there were practically no nursing homes in the area in the 1950s.
 They saw a need, and believed the industry would develop in the future.
+What happened afterwards would lead to our assisted living facility in Marion, Ohio.

 “My husband has always had a vision for the future,” she said.